rehierl/node-tree-outliner/3-0-core-design/readme.md

-This chapter holds the core design (i.e. default definitions) of the general purpose outliner.
+This content holds the core design (i.e. default definitions) of the general purpose outliner.
 As such, it does not define any rank-related values (i.e. a rank-less design).